ad-si/adriansieber-com/content/2026-04-24_announcing_perspec/index.md

 However, as FlatCV isn't used in a real-time context (i.e., 60 fps), the performance is already more than sufficient.

-Hope you like it, and I'd be interested to know if you have any other use cases for FlatCV!

-With FlatCV in place, I could finally implement the last missing piece for 1.0: automatic corner detection directly in Perspec.
+With FlatCV in place, I could finally implement the last missing piece for 1.0:
+Automatic corner detection directly in Perspec.

 ## Edge Detection vs. Corner Detection

-As promised, let's take a closer look at the computer vision techniques for detecting documents in photos.

 Most scanner apps detect documents with a pipeline along the lines of the one